0xsuryansh/SortMyYoutube/README.md

 ## SortMyYoutube
-Fampay Assignment \n
+Fampay Assignment
-Note : To run the project directly skip to the Instructions section of this README
+- Note : To run the project directly skip to the `Instructions` section of this README

 ### Project Goal
 To make an API to fetch latest videos sorted in reverse chronological order of the publishing date-time from YouTube for a given search query in paginated response